-It’s been a while that Facebook hasn’t do something new and interesting.
+It’s been a while since Facebook has done something new and interesting.
 No Judging here.
 Facebook is launching a new product: Trending will start showing more text status updates from users in the News Feed, but it will downplay the number of text status updates from Pages.

 “This will help us show people more content they want to see,” Chris Turitzin, a Facebook product manager, wrote in a blog post.
 “Page admins can expect a decrease in the distribution of their text status updates, but they may see some increases in engagement and distribution for other story types.”